ShenZhouHong/sartre-notes/README.md

 Senior Essay Title Ideas:

 * On the Emergence of Being in Artificial Minds: An Ontology of Artificial Intelligence
+* On the Teleology of Human-Reality: Striving towards Godhood

 ## Compiling document